You are here: Urology Textbook > Surgery (procedures) > Ureteroureterostomy

 Ureteroureterostomy: Surgical Technique and Complications

-Ureteroureterostomy is the end-to-end anastomosis of the ureter, which is possible with open surgery, laparoscopy or robotic-assisted laparoscopy (Elliot and McAninch, 2006).
+reteroureterostomy is the end-to-end anastomosis of the ureter, which can be performed with open surgery, laparoscopy, or robotic-assisted laparoscopy for the following indications: (Elliot and McAninch, 2006).

 Indication for Ureteroureterostomy